 - Mandatory daily COVID screening for all staff providing any in-person services or coming into the Centre

-- Prohibition on any type of in-person service delivery if a staff or family member does not pass the COVID screener
+- Prohibition on any in-person service delivery if a staff or family member does not pass the COVID screener

-- Mandatory masking when at the Centre or in a home-based situation where staff or family members are within 6 feet of each other (masking is optional for children and is a family decision)
+- Mandatory masking when at the Centre or in a home-based situation where staff or family members are within 6 feet of each other or within the same room (masking is optional for children and is a family decision)